top of page

 Biocontrol has to start some place.
 We strongly believe bioherbicides will develop into a robust way to control weeds globally.
 We are launching on farms that have no other choice or hope.
 And, we are starting with farm systems that aren’t already betrothed to production agriculture trends (chemical inputs, precision mechanization, etc.).
 And we are starting with a crisis.

 Weeds are a problem everywhere and chemical herbicides have encountered serious and recurrent obstacles of resistance, environmental and human exposure issues.
 We anticipate that success in Africa will lead to game changing adoption of bioherbicides elsewhere.
-We have dedicated over a decade of research in Africa, with successful proof-of-concept trials conducted in 2014-2015.
-40 million farmers suffer from this Striga problem.
+We have dedicated over fifteen years of research in Africa, with successful proof-of-concept trials conducted in 2014-2015, regulatory trials from 2016-2021, and continued in-house and 3rd party trials every year.
+An estimated 40 million farmers suffer from this Striga problem.
 With the scientific infrastructure firmly in place in Africa, we'll have the ability to tackle other weeds and other continents.

 Is this a permanent solution?

-No. Change is constant and we would be fools to think our solution is a silver bullet.
+Change is constant and we would be fools to suggest our solution is a silver bullet.
+Our solution is a valuable piece to the puzzle.

 Promisingly, we are seeing persistence of our treatment over time.
-In fact, at our original research plots (they've been untreated for years), Striga is not longer present and crops are doing well.
+In fact, at our original research plots (they've been untreated for over a decade), Striga is not longer present and crops are doing well.
 Our scientist couldn't even get Striga to grow there when he planted Striga seeds.
 We haven't conducted a longitudinal study yet but over the next five years we should have a better understanding of how farmers should schedule their treatments for the greatest benefit at the lowest cost.
+Our current recommendation is that farmers should use Kichawi Kill each season for four season to see if their Striga has been fully suppressed.

 The emergence of wheat as a host for Striga emphasizes the importance of this control method not just in Africa.
 As far as we know, only wheat fields in Sudan have Striga – but if it spreads, we’ll have a huge problem on our hands.